Introduction

 Switch up your approach depending on the prospect

 There are different strategies for qualifying customers, and you should be open and flexible enough to switch them as needed.
-For instance, if you consider it better to first identify a decision maker, ANUM, a lead qualification approach that stands for authority, need, urgency, money is more helpful.
+For instance, if you consider it better to first identify a decision maker, ANUM, a lead qualification approach that stands for authority, need, urgency, and money is more helpful.
 On the other hand, while the F in the FAINT approach stands for funds, it is an approach employed by salespeople interested in enterprise clients and not small businesses.

 The lead qualification approach depends on the qualifying factor most suited to your company.